xoPierce/WeightQuest/README.md

-# CS-360-Portfolio-Submission
+# WeightQuest

-## Briefly summarize the requirements and goals of the app you developed.
-What user needs was this app designed to address?
+## Summary of the requirements and goals of the WeightQuest app.
+This app was created for the final project in the class CS360 - Mobile Architecture and Programming.
 The purpose of this app is to provide a tool that allows users to track their weight and set weight goals to hopefully improve their overall health and wellbeing.
 Some of the features that need to be included to achieve this goal include weight tracking, goal setting, goal notifications, and data visualization.
 The main components that need to be implemented within this app include:
 -	Login screen that allows the user to login or create an account.
 -	Screen with a table to view all the daily weights and goal weight.
 -	Function to add a daily weight or a goal weight.